 Sounds good, right?

-One has to wonder what would have happened if social media had existed on the evening of November 17, 1978, with millions of Star Wars fans live-tweeting or posting reaction videos on YouTube.
+One has to wonder what would have happened if social media had existed that evening, with millions of Star Wars fans live-tweeting or posting reaction videos on YouTube.
 I think it’s a safe bet that the entire internet would’ve melted to slag before this thing’s first commercial break.
 Part Star Wars and part variety show, it succeeds at being neither, yet does so in a manner from which it’s impossible to look away.
 It is a glorious dumpster fire, if in fact one can use such a term in a complimentary fashion.

 They’re Wookiees, 1970s TV execs.
 Not dwarves.